[Rev. 5/2/2022 8:34:52 AM--2021]

 (e) Establish regular places and times for meetings of the Board of Directors.

-(f) Establish procedures for keeping records of all financial transactions of the Association, its agent and the Board of Directors.
+(f) Mandate that the Association establish procedures for keeping records of all financial transactions of the Association, its agent and the Board of Directors.

 (g) Provide that any member insurer aggrieved by any final action or decision of the Association may appeal to the Commissioner within 30 days after the action or decision.